ibm-cloud-docs/dns/getting-started.md

 ---

 {{site.data.keyword.attribute-definition-list}}

 # Getting started with Domain Name Registration
 {: #getting-started}

+Effective 30 June 2023, IBM Cloud will no longer support the Domain Name Registration service, which is offered in partnership with Tucows Inc. For more information, see [Domain Name Registration domain transfer](/docs/dns?topic=dns-domain-name-registration-domain-transfer).
+{: deprecated}

 Domain name registration is the process of registering a user-friendly domain name, which identifies one or more IP addresses. {{site.data.keyword.cloud}} Domain Name Registration offers customers a central location from which to view and manage their domains.
 {: shortdesc}

 As an additional service, {{site.data.keyword.cloud_notm}} offers secondary domain zones to our customers free of charge, allowing users to back up their primary domain records in the event of data loss or node failure.